na--/ebook-tools/README.md

   You can use this argument multiple times (or use the array environment variable) to specify different folders to which you can quickly move ebook files.
 The first specified folder is the default.
 * `-qm`, `--quick-mode`; env. variable `QUICK_MODE`; default value `false`

-  This mode is useful when `organize-ebooks.sh` was called with `--keep-metadata` - ebooks that contain all of the tokens from the old file name in the new one are directly moved to the default output folder.
+  This mode is useful when `organize-ebooks.sh` was called with `--keep-metadata`.
+Ebooks that contain all of the tokens from the old file name in the new one are directly moved to the default output folder.
 * `-cmbd=<value>`, `--custom-move-base-dir=<value>`; env. variable `CUSTOM_MOVE_BASE_DIR`; empty default value

   This option is used to specify a base directory in whose sub-folders files can more easily be moved during the interactive session because of tab autocompletion.